|

-Birdseed ornaments are really easy to make!
-Studying nature is a rewarding science activity for kids, and learning how to care for and give back to nature is equally important!
-Get the birdseed ornament recipe below, and grab the free printable bird activity pack!
-Make your own super simple birdseed ornaments with gelatin, and add this fun bird-watching activity to your kid’s day!
+Birdseed ornaments are fun to make with kids!
+Try out the birdseed ornament recipe below, and grab the free printable bird activity pack!
+Make your own simple birdseed ornaments with gelatin, and add this fun bird-watching activity to spring science lessons!

 Make Birdseed Ornaments With Kids

-Making homemade birdseed ornaments is a fun and kid-friendly activity that is perfect for Earth, spring or even winter!
-Anytime you want to attract a few birds for easy bird watching with the kids or family.
+Making homemade birdseed ornaments is a fun and kid-friendly activity for Earth Day projects, spring science, or even winter science activities!
+It can be done anytime you want to attract a few feathered friends for easy bird-watching with a classroom, homeschool, or family.

 Birdseed Ornament Recipe

-Time to grab the supplies and start making these easy bird seed feeders with the kids.
-You can pick up everything you need at the grocery store too!
+It’s time to grab the supplies and start making these easy bird seed feeders with the kids.
+You can pick up everything you need at the grocery store, too!
+Watch the video and follow along with the instructions below.

 Supplies: